Download a copy of the 2022 Solos Program by clicking on the above cover picture.

 Event Schedule and Time Limits

-Here is the 2022 Solos & Party Event Listing with time limits a registered member can enter.
+Here is the 2023 Solos & Party Event Listing with time limits a registered member can enter.
+All events for 2023 are own choice.

-Competitors should note that the room supervisors strictly monitor the time limits for own-choice events.
+Competitors should note that room supervisors will strictly monitor the time limits for own choice events.

 When selecting appropriate music for each event, use the following as a guideline:

-- Under 15 (Juvenile) events – AMEB Grade 3 or better
+- Under 15 events – AMEB Grade 3 or better

-- Under 19 (Junior) events – AMEB Grade 5 or better
+- Under 19 events – AMEB Grade 5 or better

 - Open events – AMEB Grade 6 or better